ppy/osu-wiki/wiki/Performance_points/en.md

 ### How much bonus pp is awarded for having scores on ranked maps?

-**Up to 413.894 bonus pp is given for setting 1000 scores.**
+**Up to 413.894 bonus pp is given for setting 1,000 scores.**

 You can calculate the exact amount of this bonus by following [this formula](https://www.desmos.com/calculator/ll2foxmgp3), where `N` is the number of ranked maps with a score set:

 `416.6667 * (1 - 0.995 ^ min(N, 1000))`

-The median number of scores required to reach half of this bonus is roughly 137 scores.
-As you can see, the bonus pp increases rapidly in the early stages and reaches the top after 1000 scores.
+The median number of scores required to reach half of this bonus is roughly 137 scores, meaning the bonus pp increases rapidly in the early stages and slowly afterwards up until 1,000 scores.

 #### Is weighting the reason behind why I don't get any pp from playing easy maps any more?